Nochi Dankner: IDB Acquisition

 In May 2003 Ganden Holdings, together with the Livnat and Manor families, acquired control of the IDB Group, one of the largest and most active holding companies in Israel.
 The Israeli pension fund Mivtachim, controlled by the Histadrut (Israel's labor union), provided $54 million USD in funding to Ganden, in order to complete the acquisition.
 Following the deal, Dankner and his partners held 55% of IDB Holdings.

 Dankner's first seven years in IDB where a success and during this period he significantly increased the company's business through a series of acquisitions.
 In 2005 Discount Investments acquired the shares of Cellcom and in 2006 IDB acquired Koor Industries.
 Shufersal acquired Clubmarket.

 In 2011, Dankner sold the Israeli agrochemicals manufacturer Makhteshim Agan to China National Agrochemical Corporation, a subsidiary of China National Chemical Corporation (ChemChina).
 Prime Minister Benjamin Netanyahu described the deal as "a big achievement for the economy of Israel."
-That year he was ranked eleventh in Forbes Magazine’s list of wealthy Israelis.
+That year he was ranked eleventh in Forbes Magazine's list of wealthy Israelis.

 Through IDB Holdings Dankner controlled various companies such as Cellcom, Shufersal, Netvision, Hadera Paper and Nesher Cement.
 He also had subsequent shares in Clal Insurance and Bank Hapoalim Total worth of companies, controlled by Nochi Dankner was about 400 billion NIS.

 On December 17, 2013 Dankner lost control of IDB.
-On the 5th of January 2014, the Israeli District Court of Tel Aviv ruled that control of IDB would be handed over to the Extra-Elshtein Group, controlled by Eduardo Elstein and Motti Ben Moshe.
+On 5 January 2014, the Israeli District Court of Tel Aviv ruled that control of IDB would be handed over to the Extra-Elshtein Group, controlled by Eduardo Elstein and Motti Ben Moshe.